mondrovic/book-finder/README.md

-# Book Search
+# Book Finder

 ## Description

-Book Search is a complete MERN application utilizing GraphQL and Apollo Server to interact with the backend.
+Book Finder is a complete MERN application utilizing GraphQL and Apollo Server to interact with the backend.
 This web app utilizes Google's Book API and allows users to not only find books, but also save them as favorites if they sign up for the app.
 The app includes the following features:

 - Search for books by author, title, or series
 - Account creation utilizing MongoDB, GraphQL, and JWT